aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

 ### IP Preferences in Meshes and Virtual Nodes

 With the introduction of IPv6 support in App Mesh a new IP preference field has been added to meshes and virtual nodes.
-IP preferences will impact how Envoy configuration gets generated.
+IP preferences impact how Envoy configuration gets generated with repsect to how the Envoy handles traffic for different IP versions.
 There are four possible values for the IP preference field which can be set both on meshes and virtual nodes and they are the following.

   * `IPv4_ONLY`: only use IPv4
   * `IPv4_PREFERRED`:  prefer IPv4 and fall back to IPv6